 Tourism has also fostered employment opportunities in villages around major national parks, with rangers, guides, porters and those working in guesthouses and restaurants all benefiting.

-Every organisation involved in conservation has dedicated funding and projects to raise awareness about the importance of biodiversity and improve the livelihoods of communities living on the edge of protected areas.
+Every organisation involved in conservation has dedicated funding and projects to raise awareness about the importance of biodiversity and to improve the livelihoods of communities living on the edge of protected areas.
 Activities include income-generating projects, training for park rangers and field assistants, school outreach programs, reforestation etc.

 But the most successful examples are those where local communities are directly involved in the management of the protected area.
 The Réserve d’Anja is a great example.
 It is run and managed by village association Anja Miray, whose 250 members are local residents, and it attracts around 14,000 visitors a year, more than many national parks.

 The many Locally Managed Marine Areas (LMMA) are another shining example of protected areas where local communities own, manage and enforce the protection of their coastline and seabed.
 A 2015 study of LMMAs in southwest Madagascar found that, over a period of eight years, short-term bans on octopus fishing had helped stocks recover and doubled fishermen's incomes during the fishing season thanks to bigger catches – a win-win situation.
+There are now 65 LMMAs in Madagascar, covering about 11% of the country's seas.

 Scientific Research & Parks